• Skip to main content

 5. Open Microsoft Office and login to your Microsoft Account.

-Now, you will no longer find Microsoft Excel automatically opening multiple files or prompting you to open the last saved version of the file.
+After this, you should no longer find Microsoft Excel automatically opening multiple files or prompting you to open the last saved version of the file.

 Note: Once you are logged-in, you can logout of Microsoft Excel and remain logged out.